 Early childhood education and care services require personal information from families to provide appropriate and responsive care.
 This information needs to be maintained and managed by the centre in a private and confidential manner.
 The centre will maintain private and confidential files for educators, children and their families.
 These records will be securely stored and maintained.
-The centre will maintain records according to the National Privacy Principles.
+The centre will maintain records according to the Australian Privacy Principles.

 Education and Care Services National Regulation 2011: 177-184

 The Approved Provider will:

 - Ensure that information collected from families, educators and the community is maintained in a private and confidential manner at all times.